skills17/competitor-vm-ubuntu/README.md

         * Password: `student`
         * Hostname: `ICTT17`
         * Auto login
-    * When you get asked to install the VMWare Tools, wait until the installation is complete and you are logged in.
-Then, install them.
 1. After the installation is finished, either disable the features in the prompt (do not send help data, no cloud login, etc.) or skip them
 1. Ensure the VMWare Tools are installed by executing `vmware-toolbox-cmd -v`
 1. Run this installation script with the following command.
 Please note that, by default, all features will be installed.
 It is possible do disable some of them.
 See more in the [features](#features) section.